torwhite/R-Intro/_episodes/06-sample-dataset-importing-data-and-packages.md

 Double click (or) click once and select open on your desired file to import

-Once the data has been imported successfully the data frame would be visible with its name in the Environment part on the top right.
+Once the data has been imported successfully the data frame would be visible with its name in the Environment pane on the top right.

 ### Packages

 -	One of the most important things in R is its collection of Packages.
 The package is a collection of R functions, data, and compiled code and Library is the location where the packages are stored.
-In order to access these packages, we can either go to r-project.
-Org > CRAN> 0 Cloud> packages>CRAN task view or use the command library() to load the package in the current R session.
+In order to access these packages, we can either go to **r-project.
+Org > CRAN> 0 Cloud> packages>CRAN task view** or use the **command library()** to load the package in the current R session.
 -	Then just call the appropriate package functions

 install.packages("package_name") – Install the package from CRAN repository